microsoft/devbench/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

-# Support
+# Support for DataSynthCodeBench

 ## How to file issues and get help

-This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+This project uses GitHub Issues to track bugs, feature requests, and questions.
+Please follow these guidelines when filing issues:

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+1. Search existing issues before creating a new one to avoid duplicates
+2. Use descriptive titles that clearly summarize the issue
+3. Include relevant details such as:
+   - Steps to reproduce the issue
+   - Expected vs. actual behavior
+   - Error messages or logs
+   - Environment details (OS, Python version, etc.)
+   - Code samples if applicable

+For bugs related to model completions or benchmark execution, please specify:
+- The model(s) being used
+- The programming language(s) affected
+- The benchmark category where the issue occurs

+## Community Support

+For questions and discussions about the project:

+- Create a GitHub Issue with the `question` label
+- Start a GitHub Discussion in the repository (when available)

+## Security Issues

+For security-related concerns, especially regarding the execution of LLM-generated code or API key handling:

+- Do **NOT** file public GitHub issues
+- Follow responsible disclosure practices
+- Email the project maintainers directly

+## Feature Requests

+Feature requests are welcome!
+When submitting a feature request:
+- Clearly describe the problem the feature would solve
+- Suggest a solution if possible
+- Explain how the feature would benefit the broader community

-## Microsoft Support Policy
+## Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for DataSynthCodeBench is provided on a best-effort basis by the project maintainers and community.
+This is an open-source project, and there is no guarantee of immediate responses or fixes.

+The code in this repository is provided as a reference implementation for research purposes.
+Users should expect to adapt the code to their specific needs and environments.

+## Contributing Fixes

+If you've found a bug and would like to contribute a fix, please read our [Contributing Guidelines](CONTRIBUTING.md) and consider submitting a pull request with your changes.